mynameisaaron/CloudArchitecture/RubeGoldbergImageMachine/README.md

 #### SNS/SQS Fan-Out
 Rather than send our S3 event message directly to the function to start processing the images, we have implemented a "SNS/SQS Fanout" Architecture.
 This well documented configuration allows for:
-1) **Decoupled modularity** - we can easily expland the funcionality by adding more subscribers to the SNS queue to do whatever we want without any interuption or need to change the existing code or other configurations.
+1) **Decoupled modularity** - we can easily expand the functionality by adding more subscribers to the SNS queue to do whatever we want without any interruption or need to change the existing code or other configurations.
-2) **Fault Tolerance** - Lets say there is no SNS/SQS handeling mechanism, and we designed the S3 event to directly trigger the lambda functions.
+2) **Fault Tolerance** - Let's say there is no SNS/SQS handling mechanism, and we designed the S3 event to directly trigger the lambda functions.
  \
- It would work fine until we have a massive burst of traffic e.g. more than a 1000 images are dropped into the bucket per second.
-In a few mintues or less, this would crash.
+ It would work fine until we have a massive burst of traffic e.g. more than a thousand images are dropped into the bucket per second.
+In a few minutes or less, this would crash.
 \
  Yes, our lambda functions can scale out to a maximum of 1000 Concurrent functions, but that would not be enough.
 \
- With the SQS handling and pushing the messages to our Lambdas functions, we have a very fault-tolerant approach which is garuenteeing delivery and receiving of messages.
+ With the SQS handling and pushing the messages to our Lambdas functions, we have a very fault-tolerant approach which is guaranteeing delivery and receiving of messages.
 Each lambda instance confirms that compute process is successful for each and every event on the SQS.

 ## Deployment (from the AWS console)
 Let’s begin by setting up the bucket, followed by the Lambdas, SQS, and then finally SNS.